IhorNotevskyi/final_diploma_project/README.md

 In api/.env you need to set up your data:<br>
 DATABASE_URL=mysql://db_user:db_password@127.0.0.1:3306/db_name<br>

-In api/.env you need to set up your data if you want to send a message on email when creating a new administrator (in api/.env):<br>
+In api/.env you need to set up your data if you want to send a message on email when you create a new administrator:<br>
 MAILER_URL=gmail://username:password@localhost<br>

 Then:<br>